The 6 lives lost in the Sacramento mass shooting

 Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento, leaving three women and three men dead and another 12 people wounded.
-On Monday morning, small memorials with candles, balloons and flowers had been placed near the crime scene.
+One of the dozen wounded is a suspect in the bloodshed.

 The Sacramento County coroner released the identities of the six people killed.
 They were Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

 Turner had four young children, including a 3-year-old daughter named Penelope with sticky fingers.
 But his bright yellow Mercedes CLS was always clean.